 Example

-If there is 11 fourths of pie, the fourths can be grouped, 4 at a time, to form whole pies.
+Alternatively, if there are 11 fourths of pie, the fourths can be grouped or recomposed, 4 at a time, to form whole pies.
 This way, 2 pies can be formed with 8 pieces.
 This will leave 3 fourths.
-There is 2 and three fourths pies.
+There are 2 and three fourths pies.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 53-54.

-Understanding the representation of quantities by fractions deepens the concept of quantity.
-It is important to understand that fractions (for example, one-half, one-third, one-fourth) represent different quantities depending on whether they refer to a part of a whole (a length, an area, or a solid) or to a part of a set.
+Understanding the representation of fraction quantities deepens the overall understanding of quantity.
+It is important to understand that fractions (for example, one half, one third, one fourth) can refer to a part of a whole (a length, an area, or a solid) or to a part of a set, where a collection of items represents the whole.
 For example, one third of a chocolate bar (part of a whole) represents a quantity of chocolate based on the size of the original bar.
-However, one third of a dozen eggs (part of a set) represents four eggs.
+However, one third of a dozen eggs (part of a set) represents a quantity based on 12 eggs, which is four eggs.

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 48.

 Provide opportunities for students to discover that:

-• when the fraction represents an area (area model), the area of each part must be of equivalent size;
+• when the fraction represents an area (area model), the area of each part must be of equal size;

 • when fractions are used to describe sets (set model), the objects making up the sets may be different sizes (for example, if the fruit bowl is said to be made up of apples, the other fruit bowl may be made up of grapes that are smaller than the apples);

-• the fraction represents a relationship rather than a particular number.
+• the fraction represents a relationship to a whole.
 It is important for students to know that half of a small amount can be much smaller than one third of a large amount;

 • the fraction represents a part of a whole.